wp-plugins/awesome-weather/readme.txt

 *   Override Title: Change the title in the header bar to whatever, sometimes it pulls weather from a close city
 *   Forecast Days: How many days to show in the forecast bar
 *   Hide stats: Hide the text stats like humidity, wind, high and lows, etc
+*   Background: URL to an image that will be used as the background of the entire widget

 All weather data is provided by http://openweathermap.org and is cached for one hour.